-CHASE is re-posting two reports on Public Health and Land Use Planning, which were released in April 2011.
-They were produced by CHASE’s Executive Director for the Clean Air Partnership (CAP), in partnership with the Ontario Public Health Association (OPHA) with funding from the Ontario’s Healthy Communities Fund.
+In 2011, CHASE Executive Director, Kim Perrotta, prepared these the report, Public Health and Land Use Planning: How 10 Public Health Units are Working to Create Healthy and Sustainable Communities.
+This 232-page report, was produced for the Clean Air Partnership (CAP) in partnership with the Ontario Public Health Association (OPHA), with funding from the Ontario’s Healthy Communities Fund.

 Based on interviews with over 70 public health staff in 10 public health units in Ontario, the background report examines the ways in which ten public health units are trying to influence land use and transportation planning processes in their communities in order to make their communities healthier and more sustainable.
 The ten case studies examine the interventions these public health units are seeking, the strategies they are employing, and the organizational structures they are utilizing to encourage collaboration across disciplines within their health units.
 They focus on the work of public health professionals who are involved in chronic disease, injury prevention and environmental health programs.